Connecting multiple AWS services

 }

-For users whose Sombra instance are not part of the same VPC as the Redshift clusters, extra setup steps may be required.
+For users whose Sombra cluster are not part of the same VPC as the Redshift clusters, extra setup steps may be required.
 Please refer to the “Limitations” section above for more details.

-If you already have AWS-discovered Data Silos like RDS and Aurora instances, you can simply re-connect the corresponding AWS integration’s connection and re-run its Silo Discovery plugin.
-This should re-discover the same Data Silos while updating their connection info.
+If you already have AWS-discovered Data Systems like RDS and Aurora instances, you can simply re-connect the corresponding AWS integration’s connection and re-run its System Discovery plugin.
+This should re-discover the same Data Systems while updating their connection info.